Uma Thurman’s Ex Makes Ugly Accusations About Pills, Booze, And Mental Illness

 — elizabeth rosner (@elizameryl) January 14, 2017

-But Alter then tried to take Busson down, having the doctor confirm that he had allowed the four year old, Luna, to ride her scooter sans helmet, rock climb without supervision, and told the child to shut up.
+But Alter then tried to take Busson down, having the doctor confirm that he had allowed the 4-year-old, Luna, to ride her scooter sans helmet, rock climb without supervision, and told the child to shut up.
 Weiss also confirmed that activities are often built around Busson’s needs and wants, and not Luna’s.

 Information was shared that when Luna arrived in the Bahamas to spend time with her father, he left the same day to go to Cuba to see the Rolling Stones.
-Another time, when Luna was flown to London, Busson left her to go to a soccer match with his two sons with Elle MacPherson.
+Another time, when Luna was flown to London, Busson left her to go to a soccer match with his two sons from his previous marriage to MacPherson.
 Luna was allegedly left each time with nannies or MacPherson.
 Weiss said she thinks this is difficult for the child.

 “I think it must be disorienting for her.”